|

 A center bridge, a pair of temples, and a pair of endpieces.

-9. When the measurements of a Patient's PD and the GCD are identical,
+the measurements of a Patient's PD and the Geometric Center Distance,

 positive face form.